- Series 6: Sylvia Beach's Circle and Collections

 This collection is stored at Firestone Library and Firestone Library.

 This collection is stored on site at Firestone Library.
 Ernest

-Hemingway material is stored in special vault facilities.
+Hemingway material and Box 180 are stored in special vault facilities.

 Requests will be delivered to Manuscripts Division, RBSC Reading Room